Milan: Cuisine

-The Antica trattoria Bagutto in Milan, the oldest restaurant in Italy and the second in Europe.
+The Antica trattoria Bagutto in Milan, the oldest restaurant in Italy and the second oldest in Europe.

 Like most cities in Italy, Milan has developed its own local culinary tradition, which, as it is typical for North Italian cuisines, uses more frequently rice than pasta, butter than vegetable oil and features almost no tomato or fish.
 Milanese traditional dishes include cotoletta alla milanese, a breaded veal (pork and turkey can be used) cutlet pan-fried in butter (similar to Viennese Wiener Schnitzel).
 Other typical dishes are cassoeula (stewed pork rib chops and sausage with Savoy cabbage), ossobuco (braised veal shank served with a condiment called gremolata), risotto alla milanese (with saffron and beef marrow), busecca (stewed tripe with beans), mondeghili (meatballs made with leftover meat fried in butter) and brasato (stewed beef or pork with wine and potatoes).

 Season-related pastries include chiacchiere (flat fritters dusted with sugar) and tortelli (fried spherical cookies) for Carnival, colomba (glazed cake shaped as a dove) for Easter, pane dei morti ("bread of the (Day of the) Dead", cookies flavoured with cinnamon) for All Souls' Day and panettone for Christmas.
 The salame Milano, a salami with a very fine grain, is widespread throughout Italy.
 Renowned Milanese cheeses are gorgonzola (from the namesake village nearby), mascarpone, used in pastry-making, taleggio and quartirolo.

 The comune of San Colombano al Lambro, located about 40 km south-east of Milan, is home to the Denominazione di origine controllata (DOC) wine which includes 100 hectares (250 acres) producing a single red wine.
 The finished wine must attain a minimum alcohol level of 11% to be labelled with the San Colombano DOC designation.

 Milan is well known for its world-class restaurants and cafés, characterised by innovative cuisine and design.
 As of 2014, Milan has 157 Michelin-selected places, including three 1-Michelin-starred restaurants; these include Cracco, Sadler and il Luogo di Aimo e Nadia.
 Many historical restaurants and bars are found in the historic centre, the Brera and Navigli districts.
 Milan is home to the oldest restaurant in Italy and the second in Europe, the Antica trattoria Bagutto, which has existed since at least 1284.
 One of the city's oldest surviving cafés, Caffè Cova, was established in 1817.
 In total, Milan has 15 cafés, bars and restaurants registered among the Historical Places of Italy, continuously operating for at least 70 years.